 of oil to the water to keep the water from evaporating and it keeps the ants from crawling out too.
 The ants will not all go to waste either as even predominantly seed eating birds will have a few ants on the side to supplement their diet.

 The Opus Plus in the middle has bee guards built into the feeding ports if lots of bees are a problem in your area.
 (Although these days I hate to make it sound like having lots of bees is a problem.) :\

-A good Oriole feeder is hard to find it seems, so I hope you find my recommendations here work well for you.
+A good Oriole feeder is hard to find but these work well.

 Syrup feeders for Hummingbirds and Orioles are exciting summer bird feeding venues.

 We have had a pair of orioles using our feeder for a number of years.The male always brings the young with him to the feeder when they are old enough.